 - 1. Students must play safely only in designated areas and remain within playground boundaries. - 2.
 Fighting or games involving body contact are not permitted at any time. - 3.
 Students should use equipment and supplies in a safe and appropriate manner. - 4.
 Any serious problem involving equipment or injury should be reported to the teacher on duty immediately. - 5.
-Students may not play on ice or throw snowballs. - 6.
-When hearing the bell, students should line up guickly and guietly. - 7.
-A request not to participate in outdoor recess due to health reasons requires a note from a parent for one day or from a physician for an extended amount of time.
+Students may not play on ice or throw snowballs or wood chips. - 6.
+When hearing the bell or whistle, students should line up quickly and quietly. - 7.
+A request not to participate in outdoor recess due to health reasons requires a note from a parent for one day or from a physician for an extended amount of time. - 8.
+Students may not exit the building for recess unless students see a teacher (or sub) from their grade.